NoamZeise/Vulkan-Environment/README.md

 * download [freetype](https://freetype.org/download.html) compile and put in your lib and include directories

 * download [assimp](https://github.com/assimp/assimp/blob/master/Build.md) compile and put in your lib and include directories, and distribute the dll with your binaries

+* download [libsndfile](http://www.mega-nerd.com/libsndfile/#Download) compile and put in your lib and include directories, and distrubute dll with your binaries

+* download [portaudio](http://files.portaudio.com/docs/v19-doxydocs/compile_windows.html) compile and put in your lib and include directories, and distrubute dll with your binaries

 * set your lib and include paths at the start of the cmake file
 ```